phwt/enewsletter-generator/README.md

  - [wrapText function](https://github.com/phwt/enewsletter-generator) - Function used for text-wrapping in canvas.
  - [Bootstrap](https://getbootstrap.com) - There's no beauty in this if without this framework.

+## Known Issue(s)
+ - In some instance the selected image not displaying in result.

 ## Changelog
  - 2.1 (26-04-18)
      - UI Overhaul with Bootstrap.